whowell1/whowell1github.io/content/en/blog/interviews.md

 **What is the DFIR process?**

 - DFIR process is a structured method used in cybersecurity  to investigate and respond to cybersecurity incidents.
 The main steps are preparation, identification, containment, eradication, and lessons learned.

+**What is the happens when you go to www.google.com?**

+- This is a better question, as it requires you to know how people get to the Internet, but it is still easily googleable.
+[A good diagram to the answer.](https://github.com/whowell1/DFIR-Resources/blob/main/AddressBarGraphic.pdf)

 Better interview questions will ask the interviewee about the situation and gauge how they would respond.
 Here are examples of better interview questions.

 - You have found three types of malware on different hosts: a trojan, a virus, and a worm.
 What are some ways to contain these types of malware?